vordimous/wellageddev/content/about.md

 [WSO2](https://www.wso2.com/)

 I was a technical sales engineer who helped customers solve problems with WSO2 products.
 I brokered the deal for the first customer on the [Asgardeo](https://wso2.com/asgardeo/) SaaS platform.
+Wrote an opinion piece on [auth and tech debt](https://thenewstack.io/with-identity-management-start-early-for-less-tech-debt/).

 ### Sr. Full Stack Developer